-Scholars who engage in interdisciplinary work on individual development and learning of children and youth, and who seek to combine genetic, epigenetic, neurobiological, behavioral and social levels of analysis, are particularly encouraged to apply.
+Scholars who engage in interdisciplinary work on individual development and learning of children and youth, and who seek to combine multiple levels of analysis, are particularly encouraged to apply.

 Besides providing fellows with independent and competitive funding, the program offers a wide range of non-financial benefits.
-Fellows are encouraged to interact with each other and make use of the Jacobs Foundation’s Conference Center Marbach Castle at Lake Constance (Germany) for short-term group retreats and workshops.
+Fellows are encouraged to interact with each other and organize in regional and/or topical groups, retreats and workshops.
 Networking and alumni events will enrich the fellowships.